We have an update to a phone scam that’s been using Amazon’s name to target people interested in stay-at-home jobs.

-A woman dialed up Clark Howard’s Consumer Action Center (CAC), a free call-in help line, to ask about a recorded message she received for a work-at-home job opportunity.
+This scam first came to our attention in July 2018 when a woman dialed up Clark Howard’s Consumer Action Center (CAC), a free call-in help line, to ask about a recorded message she received for a work-at-home job opportunity.

 The message said she could work using her computer for Amazon and directed her to a website at amzjobs.org.

-Amazon scam alert: Don’t fall for this work-from-home pitch
+Scam alert: Don’t fall for this work-from-home pitch

 Our Team Clark volunteer told the caller that this was NOT a legitimate Amazon job listing and suggested that she never pick up the phone if she doesn’t recognize the number.